nsumett/nsumett/README.md

-- aloo, im nadya rahmawati
+- 🙋, im nadya rahmawati
+- 🏫 student from SMKN 4 Bandung
-- 📫 : nadyarahmawati123@gmail.com
+- ☎️ : nadyarahmawati123@gmail.com

 <!---
 nsumett/nsumett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.